 Blyth et al. (2004) investigated the large-scale chronic impacts of towed fishing gear using the Inshore Potting Agreement (IPA) in South Devon as a case study area.
-They used scallop dredges to sample benthic communities that were subjected to different fishing regimes within, and adjacent to the IPA.
+They used scallop dredges to sample benthic communities that were subjected to different fishing regimes within and adjacent to the IPA.
 The areas sampled ranged from very coarse sand to very fine sand.
-The benthic communities in areas that had only been open to static gear in the year preceding sampling were richer and of greater biomass than those in areas where towed gear fishing occurred.
+The benthic communities in areas that had only been open to static gear in the year preceding sampling were richer and of greater biomass than those in areas that were impacted by towed fishing gear.
 They suggested that regular trawling disturbance will result in a community dominated by a small number of rapidly colonizing and maturing species.
 Occasional trawling disturbance may enhance species richness because of opportunities for slower developing species to become established in addition to the fastest colonizers.
 The results from the study showed that the benthic communities found at the seasonal sites were nearly the same as found at the trawled sites, only the biomass of the attached community was greater at the seasonal site.
 This indicates that the 6-month cessation of towed-gear in this location is insufficient for the benthic communities to recover.
 There were limitations in the study, the dredges used would have been unlikely to sample small species consistently.
 The particle size across the study sites also varied greatly which could have had an impact on the species present.
 The trawled area was characterised by very coarse sand whereas the other survey points consisted of fine to very fine sand.
 Finally, the paper does not state which towed gear methods are used in the site.
-The IFCA are aware of both trawling and scallop dredging taking place in the IPA.
-The impact of scallop dredging is known to be higher than the impact of otter trawling, with the latter being the method used in the Bideford to Foreland Point MCZ.
+D&S IFCA is aware of both trawling and scallop dredging taking place in this site.
+The impact of scallop dredging is known to be higher than the impact of otter trawling, the latter method is used in the areas surrounding the MCZ but there is currently no evidence of towed gear activity in Morte Platform MCZ.